-2. Director's term of office expires at each annual general meeting of shareholders of the Company in accordance with the Company's Constitution and TSX requirements.
+2. Director's term of office expires at each annual general meeting of shareholders of the Company in accordance with the Company's Constitution and TSXV requirements.

-3. Member of Audit Committee, Mr Toigo is the Chair.
+3. Was a member of Audit Committee, with Mr Toigo as Chair, until their resignation on April 27, 2015.

-4. Member of Remuneration and Nomination Committee, Mr Wall is the Chair.
+4. Was a member of Remuneration and Nomination Committee, with Mr Wall as Chair, until their resignation on April 27, 2015.